Kurburis/bosnia_and_herzegovina_publications_extractor/README.md

 The code for downloading, processing, and the web application is located in this repository (see below **Script Overview** and **Running**).

-Online visualisation can seen [here](https://6dmamnwpgafxbghf6t5gtz.streamlit.app/).
+Online visualisation can be found [here](https://6dmamnwpgafxbghf6t5gtz.streamlit.app/), while the whole dataset can be downloaded from [here](https://huggingface.co/datasets/xuad/bh_publications_2025).

 ---